 About

 Our exhibition The place where the creek goes underground was on view at Harvard Radcliffe Institute from September 16 to December 14, 2024.
+PDFs of our exhibition takeaways—a broadsheet and a booklet—are available to download from the exhibition webpage.
+Our next exhibition, accompanied by a forthcoming artists’ publication, will open at Dartmouth College in January 2026.

 Writing

-Informed by the Latinx/e life writing practices of autobioethnography, testimonio, and autohistoria-teoría, we examine the entanglements of personal experiences and social relationships, familial and collective histories, territory and emplacement.
+Informed by the Latinx/e life writing practices of autobioethnography, testimonio, and autohistoria-teoría, we examine the entanglements of personal experiences and social relationships, familial and collective histories, territory, and emplacement.

 Art and exhibition making

 Through our research, we find ourselves returning to the places where our interests in object- and image-making originated.
 Immersed in academia and contemporary art, we have sought to make our intellectual and creative lives known to our families and to create critical space for them to make their lives known to us.
 Kinship research bridges these falsely compartmentalized spheres: the privileged world of higher education and the places we come from.
-The formation of the Place as Practice Research Collective gives new language to previous iterations of our creative practices and scholarly inquiries.
+The formation of the Place as Practice Research Collective provides a new language for previous iterations of our creative practices and scholarly inquiries.
 Through the framework of critical and creative kinship research, we work collaboratively with each other and our relatives to produce video, performance, photography, sound, and nonfiction writing.

 ArchivAL RESEARCH